Comiwil96/ai-ml-coursework/README.md

 - Explain ML models and results
 - Learn fast and build confidently

-## 🚀 Let’s connect
+## Let’s connect

-If you're hiring or want to collaborate, hit me up!
+If you're hiring or want to collaborate, reach out to connect!